These 9 flannel sheet sets are as sophisticated as they are cozy

 Woven to be extra breathable while keeping you super warm, Boll & Branch’s velvety flannel bedding is perfect for seasonal sleeping.
 The light gray houndstooth is more elevated than gingham, but still country enough to keep your bedroom feeling down-home cozy.

-LL Bean Ultrasoft Comfort Flannel Sheet Set
+L.L.
+Bean Ultrasoft Comfort Flannel Sheet Set

 L.L.
 Bean’s flannel sheets come in a range of fun patterns and shades, but we love these rustic French country stripes.
 Bonus, these 100% brushed cotton sheets come with the company’s one-year guarantee (lifetime for any material or craftsmanship defects), so if you’re on the fence about living that flannel life, these are for you.